Visit DC’s wonderful public gardens on transit

-Our region is blessed with over 100 public gardens, most of which are free or very cheap to visit.
+Our region is lucky to have over 100 public gardens, most of which are free or very cheap!
+Visiting a public gardens can refreshing your mental, spiritual, and physical being.
 Here’s a rundown of the very best, all of which you can get to by taking Metro or the bus.

 The US Botanic Garden

 Also on the National Mall and easily accessible is the US Botanic Garden.
 Along with the adjoining National Garden, Bartholdi Park, and Capitol Grounds, it has administered through the Architect of the Capitol and is not part of the Smithsonian as is commonly assumed.

 The Botanic Garden is one of the few tourist sites open on both Christmas and New Year’s Day.
 Over the past few years, it’s become more and more crowded on those dates as the secret has spread, so go early and be prepared to stand in line to view the annual holiday garden railroad display.

 Getting There: Take Metro to the L’Enfant station or any of the surrounding stops near the Mall.
 You can also take the Circulator and 30 Metrobus lines, which stop in back of the Botanic Garden.
 Often I take the Red Line to Judiciary Square and walk across the Mall rather than switch trains.

 Mount Saint Sepulchre Franciscan Monastery

 If you want to avoid crowds, try the Franciscan Monastery in Brookland.
 The Monastery grounds are free and open to all.
 They are known for their fantastic bulb displays timed around Easter, but come back in late May/early June for stunning roses and later in the summer for tropical gardens that include a few palm trees.

 Getting There: I usually take the Metro to Brookland and walk up the steep hill along Quincy Street to get to it, but there are a few buses that get you closer (the H6 and the 80).